fbngrm/zombie-driver/README.md

 ### Configuration
 Services can be configured by parameters or environment variables.
-For configuring the services via env variables use the docker-compose file.
+For configuring the services via environment variables use the docker-compose file.
 Alternatively, provide arguments to the command directly.